lelou6666/nimbus-docs/epu/ooi.rst

     $ cloudinitd boot integration.conf -v -v -v -l debug -n $RUN_NAME

-You should give each launch a unique name (*$RUN_NAME*), to tell them apart.
-See *cloudinitd -h* for the meaning of the various flags.
+You should give each launch a unique name (``$RUN_NAME``), to tell them apart.
+See ``cloudinitd -h`` for the meaning of the various flags.

-This command will launch the *integration.conf* launch plan.
+This command will launch the ``integration.conf`` launch plan.
 You could pick the production one to start with instead -- but make sure you understand the implications, see the "Integration Mode" section above.
-The *integration.conf* launch plan also includes an extra level of tests at the end.
+The integration launch plan also includes an extra level of tests at the end.
 This is used from buildbot to understand if the code is in good shape or not.

-An instructive exercise is to actually consult the difference between *integration.conf* and *production.conf*
+An instructive exercise is to actually consult the difference between ``integration.conf`` and ``production.conf``.

 After Launch